 - Do you have a clear, specific idea of what it is you’d like to offer to the market?
 Have you got some strategic plans on how to do this without sacrificing time with your kids?

 - Do you sometimes struggle with finding the perfect balance of work-time and family-time?

 You’re definitely a dadpreneur or mompreneur if you answered yes to the majority or all of these questions.

 A socialpreneur is the business owner who’s not so much into making money but more on helping to make a better world.

-With this lofty passion, they are the type of person that’d get into a business because it is going to help a community in need or help a charitable organization.
+With this lofty passion, they are the type of person who’d get into a business because it will help a community in need or help a charitable organization.
 To them, making a profit is secondary.

 Are you a socialpreneur?

 - Are you interested in starting a business selling products or offering a service that’ll help people boost and improve their well-being?